I just uploaded a free easy banjo lesson for the bluegrass standard “Salty Dog Blues.”

-Notice that there are two bars of each chord with the exception of the first two measures.
+Notice that with the exception of the first two measures, there are two bars of each chord.

-Beginning with the E, the chords move up in 4ths.
-Meaning if you count up from E four in the scale you get A, four up from A is D….and so forth.
+Some music theory: Beginning with the E, the chords move up in 4ths.
+Meaning if you count up four from E in the scale you get A, four up from A is D….and so forth.

 I call this my BEAD principle, meaning, E is followed by A followed by D and so forth.

-Earl Scruggs helped make this song famous but has since become a jam session staple all around the world.
+Earl Scruggs helped make Salty Dog Blues famous; it has since became a bluegrass jam session staple all around the world.
 I never get tired of playing this old song and creating variations on it.